 Driving to an auto show in convoy with other Corvettes is a magical experience.
 People, especially youngsters stop walking, stare in awe and wonder and eventually waive with their enthusiasm on seeing and hearing this curvaceous beauty.

-So, what on earth does an American 4litre straight six-cylinder automatic Jeep (color, Patriot Blue) have to do with health issues?
+So, what on earth has an American 4litre straight six-cylinder automatic Jeep (color, Patriot Blue) to do with health issues?

 One day in late 2017 my wife noticed that I gone 'blank’; a vacant look on my face and seemingly on another planet (for a male this would be either Jupiter or the imaginary planet Zorg!